Symphony for Absent Wildlife

 Courtesy: Lucy + Jorge Orta

-Although originally conceived as a site-specific performance, this work makes refence to universal themes.
-Each musician wears a sculpted mask and an iconic tailcoat tailored from reclaimed Red Cross felt blankets that still bear the embroidered inscriptions of their previous owners.
+Each musician wears a sculpted mask and an tailcoat tailored crafted from reclaimed Red Cross felt blankets.
+The blankets still bear the embroidered inscriptions of their previous owners, wouded soldiers.
 Taking the Canadian 'point blanket' as a reference point, Lucy Orta draws our attention to the felt blanket as an exchange commodity between First Nation peoples and the early European traders.
-The point blanket, manufactured in the Manchester woollen mills, was exchanged with beaver fur needed for the manufacture of top hats, and because of the blanket's versatility they became a 'democratic' item of clothing worn by both peoples.
+The point blanket, manufactured in Manchester's woollen mills was exchanged with Bow River beaver skins, which were fashioned into into top hats, and because of the blanket's versatility the 'capote' blanket cape became a shared form of dress.
+Orta's foreboding masked figures recall the spirits of the once abundant wildlife across the Albertan plains: moose, wapiti, wolves, grizzly bears, mountain goats, beavers, eagles.
+The bison, virtually wiped out by the early European settlers, have only recently been reintroduced into the Banff National Park.
+The animals in Symphony for Absent Wildlife play an important role in the indigenous belief system, with their spirits inhabiting the rituals of First Nation peoples.